hamroz/es-nl2dsl/README.md

 ---

-**For questions, issues, or contributions, please open an issue on GitHub or contact the maintainers.**
+**For questions, issues, or contributions, please open an issue on GitHub or contact me.**